toncarton/price_engine/README.md

 };
 ```

-You can also customize this prices like this example, when the cost are `20%` greater than the base price of toncarton.
+You can also customize these prices like this example when the cost is `20%` greater than the base price of toncarton.

 ```javascript
 return {